wistia/fresh-url/README.md

 Also, if you're using an older browser (like IE8 or 9), this won't work.
 Fresh URL needs `history.replaceState` functionality to do its thing.

+The other possibility is that you have some slow loading scripts on your page.
+By default, Fresh URL will give up if a library takes longer than 5 seconds to load.
+HubSpot and Pardot both don't send tracking info until onload fires on the page.
+If you have lots of slow loading assets on your page, this might cause Fresh URL to timeout while waiting for them.

 ### UTM related information is no longer showing up in my analytics